asteroid-lang/asteroid/Asteroid User Guide.md

 * `list`
 * `tuple`

 These are **structured data types** in that they can contain entities of other data types.
-Both of these data types have the probably familiar constructors which are possibly empty squence of comma separated values enclosed by square brackets for lists and enclosed by parentheses for tuples.
+Both of these data types have the probably familiar constructors which are possibly empty squences of comma separated values enclosed by square brackets for lists and enclosed by parentheses for tuples.
 For tuples we have the caveat that the 1-tuple is represented by a value followed by a comma to distinguish it from parenthesized expressions, e.g.`(<something>,)`.
 Furthermore, the null-tuple `()` actually belongs to a different data type as we will see below.
 Here are some examples,
 ```
 let a = [1,2,3].  -- this is a list